yaswanthsetty/Zero-Shot-Speech-Recognition/README.md

 - **Industry Applications**: Multilingual speech systems
 - **Educational Use**: Understanding phonological features in ML
 - **Baseline Development**: Comparison with other approaches

+## 🚨 Troubleshooting

+### Common Issues

+1. **FLEURS Dataset Loading Failed**
+   - The system automatically falls back to synthetic data for demonstration
+   - This is expected behavior due to recent changes in HuggingFace datasets API
+   - Performance metrics will be for synthetic data, not real speech

+2. **Feature Extraction Slow/Hanging**
+   - ✅ **Fixed**: Now uses batch processing (8x faster)
+   - Progress updates every 8 samples processed

+3. **Memory Issues**
+   - Reduce `FEATURE_EXTRACTION_BATCH_SIZE` in `config.py` if needed
+   - Default batch size is optimized for most systems

+4. **Missing Dependencies**
+   - `panphon` library has automatic fallback if not installed
+   - All critical dependencies are handled gracefully

 ## 🛠️ Development